pletzer/pytriangle/README.md

 # pytriangle

-A 2D triangulation package based on the TRIANGLE program written by Jonathan Richard Shewchuck.
+A python interface to the 2D triangulation program TRIANGLE program written by Jonathan Richard Shewchuck.

 ### Usage ###